In a pickle and need to Remove Nail Polish from floor tiles? Read on, Pat’s tips will guide you through some do’s and don’ts to save your floor tiles.

 If clear instructions are given here, which refer to the renunciation of certain means, these should not be tested on their own.

-When removing nail polish stains, those affected best resort to acetone-containing nail polish remover.
+When removing nail polish stains, most people will think to grab the acetone-containing nail polish remover.
 These agents effectively remove nail polish.
 However, caution is advised when removing nail polish from textiles!
 If the materials consist of acetate, modacrylic or triacetate, acetone is the wrong product to remove nail polish.
 Instead of helping, the materials melt under the influence of acetone.

 Another case for professional cleaning is textiles with a label that says “only for dry cleaning”.
 All other fabrics allow nail polish stains to be removed at home.